phoenixframework/phoenix_pubsub/README.md

 ## Installation

-  1. Add phoenix_presence to your list of dependencies in `mix.exs`:
+  1. Add phoenix_pubsub to your list of dependencies in `mix.exs`:

         def deps do
           [{:phoenix_pubsub, "~> 0.1.0"}]
         end

-  2. Ensure phoenix_presence is started before your application:
+  2. Ensure phoenix_pubsub is started before your application:

         def application do
           [applications: [:phoenix_pubsub]]